 I have over 100 hours of lecturing experience, including invited seminars, undergraduate and postgraduate courses.
 In addition I have over 500 hours of small group tutorial experience.
 Currently I lecture on two courses: Lithosphere Dynamics, and Layers & Landforms.
 Previously I have delivered a number of courses in undergraduate (levels 1 to 3) mathematics, physics, and geophysics).
-I also have considerable experience in course design, having previously assisted in revising the Oxford University Mathematics in Earth Sciences stream (levels 1 and 3), as well as co-designing and delivering Lithosphere Dynamics with Asst.
-Prof Sylvain Barbot.
+I also have considerable experience in course design, having previously assisted in revising the Oxford University Mathematics in Earth Sciences stream (levels 1 and 3), as well as co-designing and delivering the Lithosphere Dynamics course.
 I am currently in the process of seeking accreditation with the Higher Education Academy at the Fellowship grade.

 I am a Fellow of the Royal Astronomical Society, a Fellow of the Geological Society, a Member of the Institute of Physics and I am currently seeing accreditation as a Fellow of the Higher Education Academy.
 I regularly engage in community outreach activities, and have previously organised a number of primary school outreach days.

 - Oct 2009 – Oct 2011 St Cross College, University of Oxford

 - Oct 2012 – Dec 2014 Doctor of Philosophy in the Department of Earth Sciences